anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.rst

 latency requirements.

 It is expected that with the technology evolution (e.g. 6G) the use cases will be more demanding.
-For instance, either to meet less than 1 ms latency, or ultra ultra fast data rate, it will be required to evolve the architecture.
+For instance, either to meet less than 1 ms latency, or ultrafast data rate, it will be required to evolve the architecture.
 These use cases, once available, can be used for life saving decisions, for instance for the remote automation in environments not supporting life (e.g., in deep space communication), to ensure that the car autonomous driving can be done in real time, and even for holographic communications.
 Such use cases can be seen as the